 3. Speed is of the essence

 As product lifecycles are becoming shorter and shorter businesses need to move faster than ever before to take advantage of new opportunities.
 Agile practices can help businesses produce new and marketable products more rapidly, often making the difference between profitable and non-profitable activity.

 The stark reality of the impact of NPD delays on the bottom line is shown by McKinsey, who found that in some cases introducing a product on budget, but 6 months late, cuts cumulative profit by between 17% and 35% over 5 years.
 By contrast, producing a product on time, but with up to a 50% increase in budget, cuts profitability by only 4%.

 While the research literature is clear - the right combination of digital tools can actively help remove blocks to efficiency and shorten time to value in a NPD process, but there is always the risk of tech getting in the way of the very efficiency it’s deployed to secure:

-“good choices establish a favourable course, and the business soars; however, poor choices will siphon away much-needed organizational energy and resources and undermine competitiveness.”
+“Good choices establish a favorable course, and the business soars; however, poor choices will siphon away much-needed organizational energy and resources and undermine competitiveness.”
 Deloitte

 4. Knowledge management